Activities and Assessment#

 Written Exam#

-The two parts weigh equally in the scoring, and bonus points are added to the score before the theme score is added and the course grade calculated - roughly speaking, if you score 67 % at the exam and bring 6 bonus points, then the exam result will count as if you had scored 73 %.
+The number of problems and their mutual weights within each part will be clearly written on the exam set frontpage.
+The two parts of the exam weigh equally, and bonus points are added as percentage points before the exam score is finalized - roughly speaking, if you score 67 % at the exam and bring 6 bonus points, then the exam result will count as if you had scored 73 %.
+Then the Python module score is added, and the course grade is calculated according to the respective weights.

 Syllabus for the Exam#